Reading with Machines:

 Rather than using AI to replace their own reading and analysis, students explored ways to enhance it, offering them new strategies for their reading practices.
 As students better understood how machines broke down and processed text, they were able to design prompts and use AI tools to more effectively explore their own questions.

 Through diagramming and actor-network mapping, we began to make some of these hybrid practices of reading and meaning-making visible and a little more open to interrogation.
-Learning to read with machines becomes not just a practical skill but a new form of literacy, one that can support deeper engagement and active experimentation with theory and ideas.
+Learning to read with machines becomes not just a practical skill but a type of literacy that can support deeper engagement and active experimentation with theory and ideas.

 Reading with Machines was a three hour workshop developed for students on MA Graphic Communication Design at Central Saint Martins.
 It was delivered four times over two days on 25th and 26th April 2024.